ssvlabs/ssv-spec/p2p/README.md

 A subnet of peers consists of
-operators that are responsible for multiple committees, reusing the same topic to communicate on behalf of multiple validators.
+operators that are responsible for multiple committees, reusing the same topic to communicate on behalf of multiple validators. \

-Operator nodes, will validate and store highest decided messages and last change round messages of all the committees in the subnets they participate.
+Operator nodes will validate and store highest decided messages and last change round messages of all the committees in the subnets they participate.

 `Decided` topic is used for propagation of decided messages across all the nodes in the network,